WHERE TO START

 The first month’s rent in advance.
 (Unless another arrangement has been agreed i.e. 6 months in advance).

 The above monies need to be in a cleared form before the tenancy is able to commence, payment by means of payment directly into our clients bank account and showing as cleared.

 We do get instructed to fully manage the majority of our landlord’s properties, if this is the case, with your tenancy we will inform you prior to your tenancy commencing.
 If we are managing the property then any faults or problems within the property will need to be reported to us and we will deal with the problem as quickly and efficiently as possible.
 Failure to report an ongoing problem will cause delays in putting the problem right; please report any problems you feel need attention.

 Rental payments are always made by standing order from the tenants’ bank account to the landlord’s bank account, with the exception of managed properties whereby the rental payment is made into our client account.
 Your rental due date will be the same date as the lease start date.

-The responsibility for your belongings are down to you, you must ensure you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenants possessions.
+The responsibility for your belongings are down to you, it is strongly advised that you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenants possessions.

 A well-prepared inventory and check-in report protects landlords and tenants alike, providing an accurate description of the condition and contents of a property at the start of a tenancy.

 The condition of the property and its contents at the end of the tenancy is then compared back to this report in the form of a check-out report.
 The inventory clerk will also provide an opinion on whether any damage that has arisen during the tenancy is attributable to the tenants, to ‘fair wear and tear’ or to the landlord as required maintenance.